 Many digestive health issues involve an imbalance of intestinal bacteria.
 Cycles of dietary malabsorption, bacterial overgrowth, inflammation, intestinal gas and toxin production lead to a variety of symptoms, leaky gut and autoimmune reactions.

 Your health depends on the bacteria in your gut

 Our body cannot digest certain foods such as resistant starch and various fibers.
-We depend on a diverse population of bacteria to digest them for us, so that our body in turn utilizes fats and vitamins produced by the bacteria.
+We depend on a diverse population of bacteria to digest them for us so that our body, in turn, utilizes fats and vitamins produced by the bacteria.

-We have over 100 trillion bacteria comprised of over 1,000 species and sub-species in our large and small intestine creating a healthy ecosystem.
+We have over 100 trillion bacteria comprised of over 1,000 species and sub-species in our large and small intestines, creating a healthy ecosystem.
 When this ecosystem is violated, we experience a variety of symptoms and digestive health issues.

 To make an appointment with Dr. Norm, click here or call (844) 495-1151 (US)

 Disclaimer: Norm Robillard holds a Ph.D. in microbiology and has authored several books on digestive health but is not a medical doctor.
 His advice is focused on balancing gut microflora through diet and behavior modification.
 This is not nutritional counseling.
 This advice should be used in conjunction with discussions with your own doctor.